Pyro Scene

 Density Buoyancy[-1000000.00..1000000.00]

-The Buoyancy force makes objects or gases of lower density rise.
-In our case, this force acts like a gravitational acceleration on the density particles of the simulation.
-Negative values cause the density simulation to rise along the Y-axis direction.
-Positive values cause the simulated smoke to drop.
+The buoyancy force causes objects of lower density in the air (or in liquids) to rise upwards.
+In our case, this force acts like a gravitational acceleration on the Density particles of the simulation.
+Negative values cause the Density simulation to rise upwards along the Y-axis direction.
+Positive values cause the simulated smoke to fall downwards.

-Note that the temperature of the simulation also affects the density.
-The rising heat can therefore carry the smoke along, even if it should actually fall down due to a positive Density Buoyancy.
+Please note that the Temperature of the simulation also affects the Density.
+The rising heat can therefore cause the smoke to be carried away, even if it should actually fall downwards due to a positive Density Buoyancy.
 Both effects therefore influence each other.

 Temperature Buoyancy[-1000.00..1000.00]

-This defines the direction and strength with which the temperatures spread.
-Normally, warm air rises.
+This determines the direction and strength with which the temperatures spread.
+Normally, warm air rises upwards.
 This is expressed by a positive value.
-However, you can also reverse this direction with negative values if, for example, a rocket engine is to be represented.
-The actual speed at which the heat rises, for example, also still depends on the temperature.
-A hotter gas rises faster than a cool gas.
-Therefore, the Temperature Buoyancy works like a multiplier and not like an absolute value.
+However, you can also reverse this direction with negative values if, for example, a rocket engine is to be displayed.
+The actual speed with which the heat rises, for example, also depends on the temperature.
+A hotter gas rises faster than a cooler gas.
+The Temperature Buoyancy therefore works like a multiplier and not like an absolute value.

 On the left you see a simulation with a Temperature Buoyancy of 0.1, on the right the same simulation with a value of -0.1.
-The Density Buoyancy is -2 in both cases, yet the smoke on the right side also moves down with the 'stronger' temperature.
+The Density Buoyancy is -2 in both cases, but the smoke on the right side also moves downwards with the 'stronger' temperature.

 Fuel Buoyancy[-1000000.00..1000000.00]

-Here you define the direction and intensity of the buoyancy for the fuel.
-For negative values the fuel rises along the world Y direction, for positive values the fuel sinks down.
-Note that this only applies to the unburned fuel before it is converted to pressure, density and temperature.
-The effect is therefore particularly visible when a small Fuel Burning Rate is combined with a higher Fuel Set or Fuel Add setting.
-Since the buoyancy can be set independently for the density, temperature and fuel, interesting effects can be simulated via this, such as the heavy ash clouds of a volcanic eruption.
+This determines the direction and intensity of the Fuel Buoyancy.
+With negative values, the fuel rises along the world Y-direction, with positive values, the fuel sinks downwards.
+Note that this only applies to the unburned fuel before it is converted to Pressure, Density and Temperature.
+The effect is therefore particularly visible when a low Fuel Burning Rate is combined with a higher Fuel Set or Fuel Add setting.
+Since the buoyancy for the density, temperature and fuel can be selected independently of each other, interesting effects can be simulated, such as the heavy ash clouds of a volcanic eruption.

-On the left you can see examples of rising fuel (negative values) and sinking fuel (positive values).
-For clarification, the Temperature Buoyancy was set to 0 for this purpose.
-The combination possibilities of different directions and amounts for density, temperature and fuel buoyancy can be used to represent special cases, such as on the right side of the figure.
+On the left you can see examples of rising (negative values) and falling fuel (positive values).
+To illustrate this, the Temperature Buoyancy has been set to 0.
+The possible combinations of different directions and amounts for Density, Temperature and Fuel Buoyancy can be used to illustrate special cases, such as on the right-hand side of the figure.

 Here is a simple example scene to simulate heavy ash clouds and a volcanic eruption.